What To See During The Festes De La Merce

 6

-The Festes de la Merce are officially over with the Piromusical, a wonderful water, music and fireworks show that takes place in Plaça Espanya.
-Make sure to get there a few hours before it starts, or you might not be able to find good spot from where to watch!
+During the nights of the La Merce Festival you must head to the beach to enjoy the espectacular fireworks offered by award-winning international pyrotechnic teams.
+Then the Festes de la Merce will be officially over with the Piromusical, a wonderful water, music and fireworks show that takes place in Plaça Espanya.
+Make sure to get there a few hours before it starts, or you might not be able to find a good spot from where to watch!

 Will you be in Barcelona during the Festes de la Merce?